jayvaghasiya/3D-Gaussian_Splatting/README.md

-# 3D-Gaussian_Splatting
+# 3D Gaussian Splatting for Real-Time Radiance Field Rendering

-What are 3D Gaussian Splats?
+## What are 3D Gaussian Splats?
-At a high level, 3D Gaussian splats, like NeRFs or photogrammetry methods, are a way to create a 3D scene using a set of 2D images.
+- At a high level, 3D Gaussian splats, like NeRFs or photogrammetry methods, are a way to create a 3D scene using a set of 2D images.
 Practically, this means that all you need is a video or a set of photos of a scene, to obtain a 3D representation of it — enabling you to reshoot it, or render it from any angle.

 Step-by-step Tutorial: